How to declare stock images

 3. When submitting your design, make sure you’re ticking the right boxes and including direct links to all stock images used in your design.

 If your image is under a Creative Commons license, you may declare it as free, otherwise all other stock should be marked as “must purchase”.
-This includes stock images that the designer has purchased themselves should be declared as “must purchase”.
+Stock images that require attribution and those that the designer has purchased themselves should be declared as “must purchase”.
 Purchasing a stock image does not allow you to share the image with multiple clients and continue to use it elsewhere.
 The client must purchase their own license for the image.

 - Multiple instances of improperly declared stock imagery may result in your account being put on hold.